 Manila jeepneys, fault lines, and political unrest were part of an idyllic childhood

-One morning, I was almost run over by a jeepney plying the U.P.
+One morning in 1991, I was almost run over by a jeepney plying the U.P.
 Campus route as I crossed Katipunan Avenue on my way to Asian History class.
 As a college freshman, I had not yet learned the lesson of avoiding 7:30am classes.
 Sleep-walking across the road, I was jolted awake by the screech of thin-gripped brakes, and looked up to see chunky metal and the glaring face of a driver who really didn’t need an injured 17-year-old on his hands.
 My life didn’t flash before my eyes until I crossed the remaining stretch of street and walked into Colayco Hall, where my friends took one look at me and turned off the music that was already blaring from a boom box.

 Another friend came walking into the same room a few months later with a bewildered look on his face.
 On his commute to school, the jeepney he was riding fatally ran a mongrel over.
 A second jeepney skidded to a stop alongside, the driver jumping out and helping his colleague heave the dead dog onto the floor of Jeepney A’s front seat.
 He then said, gleefully, “Pare, pulutan na yan mamayang gabi!” (“Mate, this is our beer snack for tonight!”) as they waved to each other and carried on with the business of ferrying impressionable young passengers to school.